 Storage

-To make them ahead, bake and cool the cookies, then freeze (without kisses) for up to 2 months.
-Add the kisses after reheating gently in the oven so they keep their shape.
+- To make ahead, bake and cool the cookies, then freeze (without kisses) for up to 2 months.
+Add the kisses after reheating gently so they keep their shape.

-I have also frozen them with the kisses, and they thawed just fine.
-Just thaw in the refrigerator before moving to room temperature.
-When moving to room temperature, take them out of the bag to avoid condensation ruining the kisses.
+- You can also freeze them with the kisses — thaw in the fridge, then move to room temperature out of the bag to avoid condensation ruining the kisses.

 Chocolate Peppermint Kiss Cookies